-The level 2 Certificate in Automotive Engineering covers aspects related to this qualification but also includes more broadly defined work aspects such as Motor Vehicle Refinisher, Motor Vehicle Builder, Motor Vehicle Mechanic and Motor Vehicle Technician.
-The scope is way beyond that of a spray painter and includes aspects of vehicle engine performance and improved suspension for racing.
+The Level 2 Certificate in Automotive Engineering covers aspects related to this qualification but also includes more broadly defined work aspects such as Motor Vehicle Refinisher, Motor Vehicle Builder, Motor Vehicle Mechanic and Motor Vehicle Technician.
+The scope is way beyond that of a panel beater and includes aspects of vehicle engine performance and improved suspension for racing.